what to expect

 A Traditional service is offered weekly at 10:00 am.

 This service is a "traditional" service, during which we worship through singing hymns, and changing from sitting to standing occasionally.
 The service starts with an organ meditation, which allows the congregation to get into a worshipful mindset.
 Then, the pastor leads the congregation in a spoken call and response, which is displayed on television screens to allow for easy participation.
 Hymns are sung a few times throughout the service, and the worship leader clearly states when the congregation should stand to sing them.
 The lyrics to the hymns are displayed on television screens and the hymn numbers are provided for worshipers who want to sing from a hymnal.

 This service is Livestreamed on the PCUMC You Tube channel.

-A short coffee time is offered before and after the 10 am Worship Service.
+A short coffee time is offered after the 10 am Worship Service.
 This allows worshipers to get to know each other through fellowship.
-Light breakfast foods, like donuts, fruit, coffee and pastries, are provided at no cost and anyone is welcome to enjoy a meal with the group.
+Light breakfast foods, like donuts, fruit, coffee and pastries, are provided at no cost.

 The Coffee Hour is very causal - just grab a plate and join a table.